National Liberal Party (Bulgaria): History

+The party received 2.3% of the vote in the 1939 elections.

 A party named National Liberal Party 'Stefan Stambolov' was established after the fall of the communist regime, and was part of the Coalition for Bulgaria alliance in the 1991 parliamentary elections.
 The party ran alone in the 1994 parliamentary elections, but received just 0.06% of the vote.